-American soprano Liz Lang is currently pursuing her operatic career in New York City under the direction of Metropolitan Opera tenor, John McVeigh.
-This March, Liz makes her Lincoln Center debut in a new production of La Traviata with the Philharmonic Orchestra of New York.
+Opera News has applauded American soprano Liz Lang for her "comedic timing and clear resonant tone."
+She is currently pursuing her operatic career in New York City under the direction of Metropolitan Opera tenor, John McVeigh.
+This March, Liz made her Lincoln Center debut in a new production of La Traviata with the Philharmonic Orchestra of New York.

 In April 2016, Liz made her professional debut as Iris in Opera Omaha's production of Handel's Semele.
 In this new production directed by James Darrah, designed by the creative members of Chromatic, and conducted by Grammy® award winner Stephen Stubbs, "Liz Lang stole her scenes as a spritely Iris with her iridescent soprano" (Omaha World Herald) and "provided some much welcome comic relief" (Wall Street Journal).
-"As Iris, Liz Lang's comedic timing and clear resonant tone equally matched [Peabody] Southwell's strength and focus" (Opera News).
 According to Brian Dickie, a well-known voice in the opera community, Liz "is quite a find - to be watched, a very good voice."

-Liz's recent concert credits include: operatic recitals throughout the Tuscan region of Italy, a politically inspired recital entitled "Our America" with The Patchwork Project, a performance of Gabriel Faure's Requiem, commemorating the 15th anniversary of 9/11 at St. Bartholomew's Church in New York, Strauss’s Brentano Lieder with pianist Joseph Yungen in a recital at The Juilliard School, and the soprano soloist with the Riverside Choir in Brahms’s Ein Deutsches Requiem and Rutter's Requiem.
+Liz's recent concert credits include: a recital at The Riverside Church with organist and music director Christopher Johnson, operatic recitals throughout the Tuscan region of Italy, a politically inspired recital entitled "Our America" with The Patchwork Project, a performance of Gabriel Faure's Requiem, commemorating the 15th anniversary of 9/11 at St. Bartholomew's Church in New York, Strauss’s Brentano Lieder with pianist Joseph Yungen in a recital at The Juilliard School, and the soprano soloist with the Riverside Choir in Brahms’s Ein Deutsches Requiem, Rutter's Requiem, and Vivaldi's Gloria.

 In 2012 Liz performed in James Darrah’s innovative production of Handel’s L’Allegro il Penseroso at the Hawaii Performing Arts Festival, under the musical direction of Stephen Stubbs.
 She later appeared as Atlanta in a blackbox production of Handel’s Serse, directed by the head of the Eastman School of Music Opera Department, Steven Daigle and conducted by Grammy® award winning lutenist, Paul O’Dette.
 Liz has performed in many early music concerts conducted and accompanied by O’Dette and Baroque ensemble, including a recital of Barbara Strozzi cantatas and a concert version of Handel’s infrequently performed first opera Almira in which she sang the part of Edilia.